 - Letter Grade and GPA Scale assignments do not support any entries that are not part of the assignment's grading scheme.

-- Read-only columns are automatically ignored in the upload.
+- All changes made to non-read-only columns are included in the upload.
+However, read-only columns are automatically ignored in the upload.

 - When multiple grading periods is enabled, CSV file uploads cannot create new assignments.
 Currently new assignments must be created in the Canvas interface.
 Additionally, CSV files are verified against grading period close dates; grades cannot be changed for any assignment in a closed grading period.